 What to Soak a Tampon In

 A study that demonstrates 15 different fatty acids ability to inhibit Candida albicans development was published in Antimicrobial agents and chemotherapy [2.1 (1972): 23-28].
-The chart shows the response of the strain of Candida albicans used in the study to various fatty acids.
+The chart shows the response of a strain of Candida albicans, used in the study, to various fatty acids.
 As you will see below, some fatty acids had no ability to inhibit this fungi; and, others were quite effective at stopping it.
-The most powerful fatty acid against Candida was linoleic acid; followed by palmitoleic acid and myristoleic acid.
+The most powerful fatty acid against Candida, was linoleic acid; followed by palmitoleic acid and myristoleic acid.
 The chart below gives a solid delineation of each fatty acid’s inhibitory power.

 Add Linoleic Acid to the Tampon

 Let’s take a look at some research that further validates linoleic acid as a powerful yeast fighter!
-The study we will consult was published in FEMS Yeast Research [7.2 (2007): 276-285], and explores how various fatty acids found in milk whey contribute to Candida albicans suppression.
-The study states the minimum inhibitory concentration of various fatty acids in whey.
+The study we will consult, was published in FEMS Yeast Research [7.2 (2007): 276-285].
+This research explores how various fatty acids, found in milk whey, contribute to Candida albicans suppression.
+The study states the minimum inhibitory concentration (MIC) of various fatty acids in whey.
 Conjugated linoleic acid performed very well; it was almost exactly as effective as lauric acid and capric acid.
 2.52 mcg in 1/10 mL of solution was enough to inhibit the development of Candida albicans.

 Other Fatty Acids for the Tampon